nbailly721/Latitudinal-Patterns-in-Cryptic-Species-Diversity-of-Tardigrades-Using-BIN-Based-Global-Assessments/README.md

 - No statistically significant difference in BIN/species ratio between zones
 - Notable sampling imbalance and geographic bias identified

- 📂 Files
-- `cryptic_diversity_analysis.R`: Main script

-Figures
+📊  Figures
--Distribution of BIN:Species Ratio by Zone and Wilxocon tests -Relative frequency of cryptic diversity by zone -Sampling sites of tardigrades by zone
+-Distribution of BIN: Species Ratio by Zone and Wilxocon tests -Relative frequency of cryptic diversity by zone -Sampling sites of tardigrades by zone